10 PDPA Obligations Every Singapore Business Must Follow

 Getting Started

-The most practical approach for SMEs is to work through the obligations systematically using a checklist.
-See our PDPA Compliance Checklist for Singapore SMEs (2026 Edition) for a step-by-step guide.
+If the idea of addressing all 10 obligations feels overwhelming, start with the basics and build from there.
+The most practical approach is to work through them systematically using a checklist — see our PDPA Compliance Checklist for Singapore SMEs (2026 Edition) for a step-by-step guide.

 Track your compliance progress with a clear dashboard.
 ComplyHQ shows you exactly where you stand on each obligation, what you have completed, and what needs attention.
 Get started free